velocityzen/sweets/README.md

 More documentation will be availeble soon.

 ### Db
 Db is optional for sweets app.
 You can make an app completely without db.
 But if you need db, you just set sweet db in settings and your db will be available as `db` unit.
-For example [nougat](https://github.com/swts/nougat) add support for great document based[rethinkdb](http://www.rethinkdb.com).
+For example [nougat](https://github.com/swts/nougat) add support for great document based [rethinkdb](http://www.rethinkdb.com).

 ### Resource
 [Resource description](https://github.com/swts/sweets/blob/master/resource.md)